mackenziestarr/books/algorithms-sedgewick/src/1.fundamentals/1.1-basic-programming-model/notes.md

 __Java platform specifics__

 - class <name> should be in file <name>.java
-- compiled to jvm bytecode as <name>.class
+- compiled to jvm byte code as <name>.class
 - execution entry/exit point is main()
 - strongly typed
 - block scoped